-Salicylates occur naturally in plants as a defense mechanism, to protect the plant against any threat such as disease or pests.
+Salicylates occur naturally in plants as a defence mechanism, to protect the plant against any threat such as disease or pests.
 Most people have no issues with eating plants containing Salicylates – but some people however can experience all sorts of problems from these natural chemicals, from migraines, hives, IBS, asthma and even sleep issues and ADHD.
 Since aspirin and NSAID’s are Salicylates, most people with these intolerances will react badly to these drugs.

 If I eat a lot of foods containing high levels of Salicylates, my skin becomes itchy, swollen and covered in hives.
 Since I’ve been eating a Paleo diet I’ve not had a bad reaction and I’m conscious to reduce my consumption of the foods that I know are high in Salicylates – and seem to affect me the worst.
 Unfortunately (because they are a favourites) tomatoes seem to be a particular trigger.
 Other people with Salicylate sensitivity seem to react in different ways to different foods.